 With 29 nursing homes in the city, Pittsburgh, Pennsylvania offers more nursing homes than the vast majority of cities.
-We awarded the nursing homes here a city grade of B, which is a perfectly respectable score.
-By way of comparison, we awarded the nursing homes in the local city of Irwin a city grade of D, which is a very poor grade.
-Clearly, we found the nursing homes in Pittsburgh to be on a whole other level than the ones in Irwin.
-This city's report card is also very consistent as it did not receive a single poor category grade either.
-You can learn more about these in the next paragraph.
+We awarded the nursing homes here an excellent city grade of B+, which is an impressive achievement when you consider the number of nursing homes here.
+By way of comparison, we gave the facilities in the nearby city of Washington a city grade of B-, which is also a respectable grade.
+However, we found the nursing homes in Pittsburgh to be a slightly better bet than the ones in Washington.
+This city's profile was also very consistent as it did not receive a single poor category grade either.
+You can learn more about these in the next section.

-On top of having excellent nursing homes overall, this city's nursing homes really excelled in the area of inspections, where we gave it an A-.
-Few cities performed better in this category.
-We take several aspects of a facility's inspection report into consideration in computing these inspection grades.
-One of those factors is deficiencies.
-It should be noted that the severity of these deficiencies is arguably more meaningful than the number of deficiencies, as some of these end up being quite insignificant.
-In addition, Pittsburgh also earned one of our higher scores in the area of short-term care, with a B. Wrapping up its strong report card, this place received a B for nursing and a B in long-term care.
-This city really didn't have any weak links based on our assessment.
+In addition to having excellent nursing homes overall, this city's nursing homes really excelled in the area of inspections, where we gave it an A-.
+Few cities fared this well in this area.
+We take several aspects of a facility's inspection report into consideration in determining our inspection grades.
+One critical factor is deficiencies.
+It should be noted that the severity of these deficiencies is usually more important than the quantity of deficiencies, as some end up being quite insignificant.
+In addition, the city earned a B+ for our short-term care category.
+Rounding out its quality report card, Pittsburgh received a B for nursing and a B for long-term care.
+This city really did not have any weak links based on our assessment.